-In Waterloo Region you can get anywhere in KW in 15 minutes or less.
+In Waterloo Region you can usually get anywhere in KW in 15 minutes or less.
 This is true for Cambridge as well.
-A worst case trip from the north end of Waterloo to the south end of Cambridge during rush hour would be 40 minutes.
+A worst case trip from the north end of Waterloo to the south end of Cambridge during rush hour would be 45 minutes.
 Driving here is relaxed and wonderful.

 Toronto has the TTC which is quite good from what my family who have lived in TO tell me.
 We have the new LRT and bus service here.
 Some of the newest subdivisions here are poorly served, as one would expect with new neighbourhoods.
 The LRT construction caused massive disruptions to business and ran behind schdule and over budget but the train has actually been a success.
 But I wouldn’t say KW was walkable unless you live in the core where the LRT runs.

 Kitchener and Waterloo are relatively wealthy communities, with median household incomes sitting above Toronto’s and slightly below Brampton’s and Mississauga’s.
 But home prices here are massively cheaper in comparison.